imqqmi/FloppyControl/README.md

 - Windows application to control the hardware (C#)

 ## Status
 This is the first commit of the project.
 I will call it version 1.0.
 It's capable of capturing Amiga and PC DOS disks and some variants of both.
 MSX disks for example are also supported.
-All disks can be captured, though not all disks can be decoded to a disk image.
+All disks can be captured, though not all disks can be decoded to a disk image yet.
+You could try adding your own.

 ## Hardware
 The first version I made was based on a PIC16F1938 overclocked at 80MHz.
 An USB2RS232 donlge with a PL2303 chip was used at 5mbit/s.